K is an alias for Key - use K for more concise code

 String Pattern Matching Limitations

-Currently, contains(), not_contains(), regex(), and not_regex() operators only work on K.DOCUMENT.
-These operators do not yet support metadata fields.
+regex() and not_regex() only work on K.DOCUMENT.
+These operators do not yet support metadata fields. contains() and not_contains() have different behavior depending on the field:

-String pattern matching currently only works on K.DOCUMENT.
-Support for metadata fields is not yet available.
+regex() and not_regex() currently only work on K.DOCUMENT.
+Substring matching on metadata scalar fields is not yet available.
 Also, patterns with fewer than 3 literal characters may return incorrect results.

-String pattern matching on metadata fields is not currently supported.
+Substring and regex matching on metadata scalar fields is not currently supported.
 Full support is coming in a future release, which will allow users to opt-in to additional indexes for string pattern matching on specific metadata fields.

 Here’s a practical example combining different filter types: